 Samsung has reportedly been cheating in benchmark tests, artificially boosting the scores of its latest and greatest system-on-chip, the Exynos 5 Octa, on those performance-ranking number generators so beloved by reviewers and product evaluators.
-"Oh hell Samsung, shame on you!" wrote a Beyond3D forum member in a posting on one …
+"Oh hell Samsung, shame on you!" wrote a Beyond3D forum member in a posting on …

 Shocking.
 Just shocking.